CollaboRateMgmt/CollaboRate/README.md

 # What is CollaboRate?

 CollaboRate is a process and a [simple software tool](https://CollaboRateMgmt.github.io/CollaboRate/CollaboRate.html).
 It is the best IT project management process known so far.
+It answers certain hard questions on accurate work measurement and maximum possible parallization of work.
+The latest methodologies in vogue (for example, Agile and Scrum) are either silent on these questions or do not cover them.

-It enables many software project activities to be [crowdsourced](https://en.m.wikipedia.org/wiki/Crowdsourcing), even in commercial (closed-source) projects.
+CollaboRate defines several activities that comprise the software lifecycle.
+It further enables many software project activities to be [crowdsourced](https://en.m.wikipedia.org/wiki/Crowdsourcing), even in commercial (closed-source) projects.
 This results in extremely fast project completion time.
 CollaboRate enables crowdsourcing more effectively than any other known crowdsourcing method.

 In the context of CollaboRate, we define 'crowdsourcing' as follows:
 "Enable a very large number of people (the crowd), to work on the same project at the same time".